This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 The way I make it results in 3 different layers so it’s quite pretty.
 The very bottom layer is Japanese anko (red bean paste), the soft bean texture of the red beans contrasts really well with the smooth pudding.

-As the pudding settles, the heavy red beans stays at the bottom.
+As the pudding settles, the heavy red beans stay at the bottom.
 The middle layer is created by green tea powder settling, resulting in a darker color and more intense flavor than the top layer.
 As you scoop your spoon through the different layers, you enjoy both the delicate texture a well as the aromatic green tea with sweet red bean in one bite.

-Use Gelatin Sheet for Green Tea Pudding
+Use Gelatin Sheet for Matcha Pudding

-As I mentioned in the Orange Jelly post, I’ve been using gelatin sheet (or gelatin leaf) since I can’t stand the gelatin powder’s strong smell.
+As I mentioned in the Orange Jelly post, I’ve been using gelatin sheets (or gelatin leaf) since I can’t stand the gelatin powder’s strong smell.
 The strong smell ruins the taste and smell of the desserts or the dishes it’s used in.
 The brand of gelatin sheet that I like is this PerfectaGell from Amazon.

 The best part about these gelatin sheets is there is almost no smell at all (at least for me).
 The instructions are also very easy so if you have been reluctant to make jelly because of the awful gelatin powder smell, definitely try the gelatin sheets!